GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 You will be hungry again in one hour.
+> 🥠 If a turtle doesn’t have a shell, is it naked or homeless?

 ### Where you can find me